Honor killing: Outside the caste relations

+Socializing outside the home

+In some cultures, women are expected to have a primarily domestic role.
+Such ideas are often based on practices like purdah.
+Purdah is a religious and social practice of female seclusion prevalent among some Muslim (especially South Asian) and Hindu communities; it often requires having women stay indoors, the avoiding of socialization between men and women, and full body covering of women, such as burqa and hijab.
+When these rules are violated, including by dressing in a way deemed inappropriate or displaying behavior seen as disobedient, the family may respond with violence up to honor killings.

+Renouncing or changing religion and interfaith relations

+Violating religious dogma, such as changing or renouncing religion can trigger honor killings.
+Marriage or relations between people of different religions can result in violence and murder.

+Substitutes

-Forced suicide as a substitute
+Forced suicide

 A forced suicide may be a substitute for an honor killing.
-In this case, the family members do not directly murder the victim themselves, but force him or her to commit suicide, in order to avoid punishment.
+In this case, the family members do not directly murder the victim themselves, but force them to commit suicide, in order to avoid punishment.
 Such suicides are reported to be common in southeastern Turkey.
-It was reported that in 2001, 565 women lost their lives in honor-related crimes in Ilam, Iran, of which 375 were reportedly staged as self-immolation.
-In 2008, self-immolation "occurred in all the areas of Kurdish settlement (in Iran), where it was more common than in other parts of Iran".
+It was reported that in 2001, 565 women lost their lives in honor-related crimes in Ilam, Iran, of which 375 were allegedly staged as self-immolation.
+In 2008, self-immolation "occurred in all the areas of Kurdish settlement, where it was more common than in other parts of Iran".
 It is claimed that in Iraqi Kurdistan many deaths are reported as "female suicides" in order to conceal honor-related crimes.

-Restoring honor through a forced marriage
+Forced marriage

 In the case of an unmarried woman or girl associating herself with a man, losing virginity, or being raped, the family may attempt to restore its honor with a "shotgun wedding".
 The groom will usually be the man who has 'dishonored' the woman or girl, but if this is not possible the family may try to arrange a marriage with another man, often a man who is part of the extended family of the one who has committed the acts with the woman or girl.
 This being an alternative to an honor killing, the woman or girl has no choice but to accept the marriage.
 The family of the man is expected to cooperate and provide a groom for the woman.